 Because user flexibility is key, fundiversity has minimal assumptions on the input data structure.
 All its functions work with data frames, matrices, or sparse matrices alike.
 Sparse matrices are a different formalization of matrices that do not store explicitly the cells that contain zero.
 They offer a reduced memory footprint and optimized algebra library for computation (Bates & Maechler, 2021).
 These matrices are thus specifically relevant for occurrence/abundance matrices that contain many zeros.
 If the used data have a high proportion of zeros, using sparse matrices can vastly decrease computational time in fundiversity.
 As we underlined in the introduction, automatic software testing, while not 100% flawless, is needed to increase the confidence in the behavior of functions.
 It is widespread in professional software engineering but much less in scientific software development (Kanewala & Bieman, 2014).
 This means that software behavior is seldom validated against known inputs to make sure that it behaves in expected ways.
-It does not mean that the software is of poor quality but rather that some simple errors could introduce unnoticed changes in the behavior of functions.
-Most packages that compute functional diversity indices do not include any form of automatic testing (3 out of 11 following our assessment).
-We do want to point out that is the result of the lack of formal training in software development for ecologists hence the lack of tests (Farrell & Carey, 2018).
+This fact does not mean that the software is of poor quality but rather that some simple errors could introduce unnoticed changes in the behavior of functions.
+Most packages that compute functional diversity indices do not include any form of automatic testing (only 3 out of 11 do it following our assessment).
+We do want to point out that the lack of tests results from the lack of formal training in software development for ecologists (Farrell & Carey, 2018).
 We designed fundiversity with many unit tests from the beginning, executing at least every single line of code once (i.e. achieving code coverage of 100%).

-fundiversity mostly computes alpha functional diversity indices, because other recent packages exist to compute other types of functional diversity indices (Hill numbers, Li, 2018; beta-diversity indices, Baselga & Orme, 2012).
+fundiversity mostly computes alpha functional diversity indices, because other recent packages exist to compute other types of functional diversity indices (Hill numbers, Li, 2018; beta-diversity indices, Baselga

+135 & Orme, 2012).
 We focused on indices available through the dbFD() function in the FD package and on indices that could benefit from faster implementations.
-The included indices cover the three dimensions of functional diversity: richness (how much total diversity among set?), evenness (how regular are species situated along the trait space?), and divergence (how different are species compared to an average position?)
-(Pavoine & Bonsall, 2011). fundiversity contains the following alpha functional diversity indices: functional richness (FRic), functional dispersion (FDis), functional divergence (FDiv), functional evenness (FEve), and Rao's quadratic entropy (Q).
-We included Q as we identified the potential for important performance improvements relative to existing packages. fundiversity also contains a beta-diversity index as it can be useful to compare functional richness between sites (named FRic_intersect).
-Thanks to its design, fundiversity can be easily extended to include more indices, the included list here is only a snapshot of the available indices in the current version of fundiversity.
+The included indices cover the three dimensions of functional diversity: richness (how much total diversity within the set?), evenness (how regularly are species situated along the trait space?), and divergence (how different are species compared to an average position?)
+(Pavoine & Bonsall, 2011). fundiversity contains the following alpha functional diversity

+140 indices: functional richness (FRic), functional dispersion (FDis), functional divergence (FDiv), functional evenness (FEve), and Rao's quadratic entropy (Q).
+We included Q as we identified the potential for important performance improvements relative to existing packages. fundiversity also contains a beta-diversity index (named FRic_intersect) as it can be useful to compare the overlap between convex hulls between sites.
+Thanks to its design, fundiversity can be easily extended to include more indices, we include below the

+145 list of available indices in the current version of fundiversity.